1. How do I register for Kidney Kamp?

 In the event your child can not attend kamp, please let us know as soon as possible, to avoid unnecessary costs.

 You are responsible for transporting your child directly to and from the Ligonier Camp and Conference Center located at 188 Macartney Lane, Ligonier, PA 15658.
 Arrival directly to kamp on Sunday at 3 PM, and departure is Friday at 10:30 AM.

 This is a personal matter.
-Kampers will visit Idlewild and Soakzone amusement park.
-In this case, we think spending money for snacks and souvenirs is needed, but not required.
+Kampers will visit Idlewild and Soakzone amusement parks.
+In this case, we think spending money on snacks and souvenirs is needed, but not required.
 This is usually left up to the parent and child.
 Money will be supplied by WPAKK for lunch.